Skip to Content

 If you’re planning a visit to Coromandel or a nearby area, check out these related reads for some inspiration on what to do and see while in New Zealand:

-Places to Visit on the South Island
+25 BEST Places to Visit on the South Island of New Zealand

 12 Best Places to Stop on the Drive From Auckland to Paihia (Bay of Islands)